}

 2. Hold your phone so the QR code is visible in the viewfinder.
 You don't need to take a photo.

-3. A yellow banner appears at the top of the screen showing the link.
+3. A yellow banner appears at the top.
+Tap it to open the link.

 How to Scan a QR Code on Android

 Open your Camera app, point it at the QR code, and tap the link that appears.
-Native QR scanning became consistent across most Android manufacturers with Android 9 Pie (released August 2018).
-If your phone runs Android 9 or later, the default Camera app should detect QR codes automatically.
+Native QR scanning works on most Android phones running Android 9 or later (released August 2018).

 1. Open the Camera app.